 Click “Search” after you have entered the phone number you want to call and the system will take you to this page:

+On this page there are multiple options you can select to find more about the phone number you entered.
 Make sure that you have the “Hear Voicemail” button selected.
-Clicking on any of the other radio buttons will lead to a pay page where you need to give up your credit card details.
+Clicking on any of the other radio buttons may lead to a pay page where you need to give up your credit card details.
 We don’t want that!
 We just want to hear the voicemail.

 Click on “Search” and the page will then refresh and show this page: